+Foundational and Concentration Competencies

-Competency (please list the full Foundational How the Competency Will be Met
+Competency (please list the full competency) Foundational or Concentration?
+How the Competency Will be Met

-competency) or

-Concentration?

 (add additional rows as needed)

 Note: It is common for activities to change due to unforeseen circumstances during the field work.
 If you need to revise your objectives, key activities, and/or competencies, e-mail your faculty advisor and reader.
 While activities and competencies may change, you must meet at least three foundational competencies and two competencies that are foundational or concentration.
 It is important to alert your faculty committee as these changes are occurring (rather than after the field work has been completed) as changes can at times affect whether the field work meets requirements.
 Good communication with your faculty committee can help identify any problems and help students complete the field work requirement in a timely manner.